 When people are declined for a mortgage in the UK, a common reaction is to feel as though somehow they are a failure.
 Think Plutus disagrees; the only “failure” we see is in the advice that was given.
 The actions a person takes will have been based on the advice they received, wherever it came from, and it’s important that the advice is good.

 There are many inaccurate myths about what it takes to get approved for a mortgage, and these horror stories are causing a number of people to give up on their dreams of property ownership.
 People assume they simply won’t be eligible, or that their earnings will not be sufficient, while many think the process will be too confusing and stressful.
 Without a doubt, there are many people who have the potential to own a property but are ruling themselves out before they even try.
 Stories and misconceptions about the mortgage market are proving themselves to be more of a barrier than the challenges of the actual mortgage process!

-Let’s look at everything you need to know about securing a mortgage as a self-employed person.
+Let’s look at everything you need to know about securing a self-employed mortgage.

 This article covers: